-Figure 16.

-Seemingly, the new relationship within the FSLM, Big5 and Agile metrics is a strong bond of the former variables, can be used both, for the other researches in Academia, and within the actual working environment, since it has been proven on the open source software development project and on the researches of the students.
+Seemingly, the new relationship within the FSLSM, Big5 and Agile metrics is a strong bond of the former variables, can be used both, for the other researches in Academia, and within the actual working environment, since it has been proven on the open source software development project and on the researches of the students.
 Value for the business is to have the opportunity to analyze personality traits of the developer, learning styles preferences, and the certain agile methodology metrics within the three dimensional relationship, having more confidence within the analysis, and perform accurate forecast of the certain metric for the given personality/learning style of the developer.

 Conclusions